(Flame Tree BBQ) Photo Credit: Joel

 Recommendations: Try the African Spiced Ribs w/ Barbecue Glaze with Green Papaya Slaw and Black-Eyed Pea Salad or the tender Grilled Chicken Skewer.

 Yak & Yeti Local Foods Café (Asia) (menu)

 After your long Himalayan trek through Animal Kingdom, the idea of refueling with some delicious Asian-inspired cuisine may sound like the perfect reward.
 If that’s the case, look no further than Yak & Yeti Local Foods Cafe.
 This popular spot is a great choice for any time of the day – breakfast, lunch, or dinner.
 The breakfast menu serves classic American items like sausage and egg English muffins and breakfast burritos, while the lunch/dinner menu leans more towards Asian with egg rolls, teriyaki beef bowls, fried rice, and Ginger Chicken Salad.
 Everything we tried here was delicious and the prices are very reasonable.
 A must!

 Recommendations: Breakfast – Canadian Bacon English Muffin (Eggs, Smoked Gouda, Canadian Bacon on a toasted English Muffin w/Hash Browns) or lunch/dinner – Teriyaki Beef Bowl

 Our Winners: Flame Tree BBQ and Yak & Yeti Local Foods Cafe

 Note: Like all Walt Disney World theme parks, Animal Kingdom has a wide assortment of snack stands and food carts – offer snacks and beverages – throughout the park.
 While the food at Quick Service and Table Service restaurants is much better, you may just want a very quick bite to eat before heading back on the rides.
-In this case, these snack stands and food carts may be sufficient.
+In this case, these types of snack stands and food carts may be sufficient.